 Official Site for the Carolina Theatre at Belk Place

 The Carolina Theatre in uptown Charlotte is set for renovation, and will soon serve as a dynamic civic hub located adjacent to Foundation For The Carolinas’ headquarters facility on North Tryon Street.

 The Charlotte City Council entrusted the Foundation with ownership of the 36,000-square-foot historic Carolina Theatre.
 In June 2013, the City of Charlotte entered into a contract with the Foundation to renovate and restore the property.

 The Carolina Theatre was built in 1927 and was once a major performance venue for the Charlotte region, hosting such talent as Bob Hope, Katharine Hepburn and Elvis Presley.
 The theatre, once a jewel in Charlotte’s crown, has stood largely vacant since 1978.

 The Foundation is renovating the long-vacant theatre into a unique civic gathering and convening space that will serve as a venue for lectures, symposia, town hall meetings and other forms of community engagement.
+As a secondary focus, the theatre will host arts & entertainment offerings such as film, comedy, and music.
 The Carolina Theatre and the Foundation’s headquarters facility will be conjoined to create one thriving hub for civic activities.